thomas-melville/myNotes/General/Career_Development/nginx.md

 rewrite allows you to change the uri which is passed onto the proxy you can use a regular expression and matching groups to take part of the src and add it to the dest path

+proxy_set_header allows you to set headers to be passed onto the backend
+ex: X-Forwarded-For $proxy_add_x_forwarded_for
+this adds the clients ip address so to the backend the request came directly from there, not through the nginx

+#### upstream

+optionally starts with the load balancing mechanism, by default it's round_robin a block directive which lists a number of ips addresses of multiple backends for load balancing